ManoloMancelli/Persephone-Pro-Controller/README.md

 ### Known Issues:
 - Tracker is oriented in wrong position under SteamVR (Don't know how to fix it yet!)

+If orientation is important to you and you can't use it as is, wait for the version 1.

 #

 Version 1.0 is meant to function as a "testing rig" for the project.